marciok/fast-reverse-grok/README.md

     keyPath = "./server.key"
     ```

-Yahoo!
-We now have HTTPS for our local server!
-For example:
+Congrats!
+You now have HTTPS for our local server!

 https://dev.mycustomdomain.com

-Congrats!
-You made it to the end!
-If you wish to have this all bundled into a single command, click [here](#).
+## Conclusion
+By combining a few tools, you can easily set up your own local tunnel with full control and HTTPS connections.